anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

   withdrawal from the bridge

 These keys are used to control the bridge smart contracts, via signing of messages.
-Validators may be challenged periodically to prove they still retain knowledge of these keys.
+Validators should be challenged periodically to prove they still retain knowledge of their governance key, which is not regularly used.

 ## Deployment